youtype/mypy_boto3_builder/docs/mypy_boto3_builder/type_annotations/type_typed_dict.md

 - `name` - Type name.
 - `children` - Typed dict attributes.
 - `docstring` - Docstring for render.
+- `stringify` - Convert type annotation to string to avoid circular deps.

 #### See also